2022 Annual Report

 Self-Help is a family of five nonprofit organizations.
 Since its founding in 1980, Self-Help has grown to include two credit unions, a loan fund and a research and policy affiliate.

 Self-Help Federal Credit Union was chartered in 2008 to build a network of credit union branches to operate on a scale uncommon in the community development industry.
-Through a series of mergers, acquisitions and new branch launches, we are building a community development credit union that aims to provide high-impact financial services to working-class communities in California, Florida and Chicago.
-Self-Help Federal now has over 20 branches, $680 million in assets, and serves over 80,000 people.
+Through a series of mergers, acquisitions and new branch launches, we are building a community development credit union that aims to provide high-impact financial services to working-class communities in California, Greater Chicago, Milwaukee, and Washington.
+Self-Help Federal now has over 38 branches, $2.1 billion in assets, and serves over 100,000 people.

 The Ventures Fund is a nonprofit 501(c)(3) loan fund capitalized with loans and grants from foundations, religious organizations, corporations and government sources.
 It manages Self-Help's higher-risk business loans, real estate development and home loan secondary market programs.